chrismatteson/hierafacterblog/README.md

     Facter.value(:hostname)[4..7]
 ```

-Or the 5th to the end of the line:
+Or the 5th character to the end of the line:
 ```ruby
     Facter.value(:hostname)[4..-1]
 ```